diging/author-disambiguation/README.md

                    'COAUTHORS2',
                    'MATCH']
         ```
-    * Scores in between the 2 AUTHOR INSTANCES.Each column is a score in between 0 and 1.
+    * Scores in between the 2 AUTHOR INSTANCES.
+Each column is a score in between 0 and 1.
 We will train our classifiers on these records.
 The corresponding output file is called `scores.csv`

         To be precise, following are the column names in the file `scores.csv`
         ```python